What is organic gardening?

 - It is best to water early in the morning to reduce water evaporation.

-- Know your landscape and group plants according to their water needs.
-This conserves water by not over watering drought resistant plants.
+- Know your landscape and group plants according to their water needs to conserve water better.

 - Use rainwater harvesting systems.
 It can be as simple as putting a garbage can under a roof spout.
 Using rainwater for the garden is better than using chlorinated city water.

 Compost is one of the best soil amendments.
-Add it to sandy soil to improves its moisture retention.
-Add it to heavy clay to loosen it up and improves its drainage.
+Add it to sandy soil to improve its moisture retention and heavy clay to loosen it up and improve its drainage.

 You can make compost by collecting kitchen scraps.
-You can also use well-rotted animal manure you would get from animal breeders.
-But make sure the animals are not fed anything containing harmful chemicals that can leach into their waste.
+You can also use well-rotted animal manure you would get from animal breeders that do not use any chemicals.

-Both plant and animal-based compost have to be well rotted and completely broken down.
+Both plant and animal-based compost must be well rotted and completely broken down.
 It should smell like soil and not like its source or like ammonia.

 Mulching is another effective organic practice.
-Laying a 2-3 inches layer of mulch around your plants has great benefits.
+Laying a 2-3 inches layer of mulch around your plants has many benefits.

-- It keeps the soil moist longer by reducing evaporation.
+- It maintains soil moisture longer by reducing evaporation.

 - Mulching in winter protects the plants’ root system from freeze damage.